-An Ad Hoc Group is not a standing group and shall disband once its charge is complete or at the discretion of ommittee.
+An Ad Hoc Group is not a standing group and shall disband once its charge is complete or at the discretion of the Executive Committee.

-9.2.
+8.2.
 Membership

 Membership on Ad Hoc Groups will vary depending on the subject matter and may include: